Consensys/doc.goquorum/docs/configure-and-manage/manage/qlight-node.md

 # Setting up a GoQuorum qlight node

-A qlight client node requires a node configured to act as a qlight server.
-The server node must support Multiple Private States (MPS).
+A qlight client node requires a full node configured to act as a qlight server.
-The qlight client will be set up to use a Private State Identifier (PSI) which is managed by the server node.
+The server node is usually set up to support Multiple Private States (MPS), with the qlight client set up to use a Private State Identifier (PSI) which is managed by the server node.

 ## Configure qlight client

 The qlight client is configured using the following command line options:
 - `--qlight.client`: This marks the node as a qlight client.
-- `--qlight.client.psi`: This specifies the PSI which this client will support.
+- `--qlight.client.psi`: This specifies the PSI which this client will support (default = "private").
 - `--qlight.client.serverNode`: The Node Id of the server node.
 - `--qlight.client.serverNodeRPC`: The RPC URL of the server node.